-Kirk J. Meche became President and Chief Operating Officer in January 2009.
+Kirk J. Meche became Chief Executive Officer in January 2013.
+Mr. Meche has served as President since January 2009.
+He served as Chief Operating Officer from January 2009 to December 2012.
 Mr. Meche served as the Executive Vice President-Operations from 2001 to 2009.
-Mr. Meche was President and Chief Executive Officer of Gulf Marine Fabricators from February 2006 to October 2006.
-Mr. Meche served as President and Chief Executive Officer of Gulf Island from February 2001 until January 2006.
+Mr. Meche was President and Chief Executive Officer of Gulf Marine from February 2006 to October 2006.
+Mr. Meche served as President and Chief Executive Officer of Gulf Island, L.L.C. from February 2001 until January 2006.
+President and Chief Executive Officer of Southport, Inc., a wholly-owned fabrication subsidiary of the Company, from 1999 to 2001.
+Mr. Meche was a project manager of the Company from 1996 to 1999.
+Mr. Meche held various engineering positions for J. Ray McDermott, Inc. from 1985 to 1996.

-Roy F. "Buddy" Breerwood, III became interim Chief Financial Officer and Treasurer in February 2012.
-Mr. Breerwood has served as Controller since October 2007 and Accounting Manager from July 2002 to October 2007.
+Roy F. "Buddy" Breerwood, III became Vice President of Finance, Chief Financial Officer and Treasurer in February 2012.
+Mr. Breerwood has served as Controller from October 2007 to January 2012 and Accounting Manager from July 2002 to October 2007.